eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### ExecutionStates of inter-workload dependencies shall fulfill the DeleteConditions
+#### ExecutionState of workload fulfills the DeleteConditions of an inter-workload dependency
 `swdd~execution-states-of-workload-dependencies-fulfill-delete-conditions~1`

 Status: approved

-The `ExecutionState` of an inter-workload dependency shall fulfill the `DeleteCondition` according to the following table:
+The `ExecutionState` of a workload shall fulfill the `DeleteCondition` of an inter-workload dependency according to the following table:

 | ExecutionState                                                           | DeleteCondition                               |
 |--------------------------------------------------------------------------|-----------------------------------------------|